canidlogic/lilac/doc/lilac_draw.md

 The sixth and final stage in the image processing pipeline is to pass the RGB value from the previous stage through the colorizer.
 The colorizer converts the input RGB value to grayscale.
 It also converts the RGB tint value from the shading record into an HSL color.
 The L channel value in the HSL color is replaced by grayscale value derived from the input RGB value, and this adjusted HSL color is then converted back to RGB and sent to output with the alpha channel fully opaque.

-The sixth stage is skipped if the tint has the special value FFFFFF.
+The sixth stage is skipped if no tint value was provided in the shading record.
 In this case, the output from the fifth stage goes directly to the rendered output.

 ## 4. Compilation